bytedance/flutter_ume/README_en.md

 ## IMPORTANT

-Since UME manages the routing stack at the top level, methods such as `showDialog` use `rootNavigator` to pop up by default, which will cause errors in the navigator.

-Therefore **must** pass in the parameter `useRootNavigator: false` in `showDialog`, `showGeneralDialog` and other 'show dialog' methods to avoid navigator errors.
+Since UME manages the routing stack at the top level, methods such as `showDialog` use `rootNavigator` to pop up by default, therefore **must** pass in the parameter `useRootNavigator: false` in `showDialog`, `showGeneralDialog` and other 'show dialog' methods to avoid navigator errors.

 ``` dart
 showDialog(